Azure/Azure-Sentinel/Tools/Transformations-Library/Filtering/README.md

 * Microsoft.Insights/dataCollectionRules must be deployed in same location than their target Azure Logs Analytics.
 * From a syntax perspective
-  * transformKql seems to always start with "source", not the targeted table name
   * Targeted table name is defined by streams value (Microsoft-Table-AWSVPCFlow, Microsoft-Syslog...).
 See documentation for supported values.